influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 To perform a full restore of metastore, including users and permission, you must do a full backup of databases (using the `-full` option), and then perform a full restore.
 You cannot backup only the metastore contents.

 >**Note:** The backup utility copies all data through the meta node that is used to execute the backup.
 As a result, performance of a backup and restore is typically limited by the network IO of the meta node.
-Increasing resources available to this meta node (such as resizing the EC2 instance) can significantly improve backup and restore performance.
+Increasing the resources available to this meta node (such as resizing the EC2 instance) can significantly improve backup and restore performance.

 #### Syntax